gianlucasalata-unipd/MAS513/README.md

 # MAS513
-This repository contains all the documentation used to do the project
+This repository contains all the documentation used to do the Advanced Robotics's project

 Gianluca Salata